gruntwork-io/docs/docs/2.0/reference/accountfactory/configurations.md

 <HclListItem name="infra-modules-version" requirement="deprecated" type="string">
 <HclListItemDescription>
-Version of infrastructure-modules - will be used if [infra-modules-release-version](#infra-modules-release-version) is not present but should be removed in favor of `infra-modules-release-version`.
+Version of infrastructure-catalog (previously referred to as infrastructure-modules) - will be used if [infra-modules-release-version](#infra-modules-release-version) is not present but should be removed in favor of `infra-modules-release-version`.
 </HclListItemDescription>
 </HclListItem>